calrk/Clarity-LIFX/README.md

 Options
 -------
+####Simulate:
-Simulate: If you don't have a bulb, it will colour the camera output to simulate what it would look like.
+If you don't have a bulb, it will colour the camera output to simulate what it would look like.

+####Posts to Server:
-Posts to Server: Limits the amount of times that it will update the colour of the bulb, to reduce the number of changes/traffic.
+Limits the amount of times that it will update the colour of the bulb, to reduce the number of changes/traffic.

-Motion Detector - frame count: Changes the number of frames that the motion detector will detect movement between
+####Motion Detector - frame count:
+Changes the number of frames that the motion detector will detect movement between

-Value Thresholder - inverted: Will invert the black/white, which could be useful if there is a lot of movement in a scene, to detect areas that don't move.
+####Value Thresholder - inverted:
+Will invert the black/white, which could be useful if there is a lot of movement in a scene, to detect areas that don't move.

-Value Thresholder - threshold: Changes the threshold value, lower will detect more movement, higher will detect less.
+####Value Thresholder - threshold:
+Changes the threshold value, lower will detect more movement, higher will detect less.

-LIFX - Show Field: will render out the YUV colour space, so you can see what areas map to which colours.
+####LIFX - Show Field:
+Will render out the YUV colour space, so you can see what areas map to which colours.